 Portability and Scalability

 One of Machina’s latest innovations is their new generation of portable cells.
-These robot forming systems are container-sized, self-calibrating, and require no anchoring.
-They can be forklifted onto a flatbed and deployed on-site, ready to work within a day.
-It’s a modular approach to manufacturing, capable of scaling from aerospace depots to automotive assembly plants.
+Machina builds these robot forming systems to be container-sized, self-calibrating, and free of anchoring requirements.
+As a result, a team can forklift them onto a flatbed and deploy them on-site, ready to work within a day.
+Altogether, it’s a modular approach to manufacturing.
+And it’s one that can scale from aerospace depots to automotive assembly plants.

 From Artisan to Algorithm